snoso002/puzzle/README.md

+- `report.pdf`

+This is the report with the experiments description and the results.
+The name is not specified for the privacy reasons.

 - `EightPuzzleDraft.ipynb`

 This is a draft notebook I used to write and test the code.
 It includes all previous versions of the code, all steps, notes and visualizations.